Recovery from Long-Haul COVID and Pneumonia in the Comfort of his Own Home

 By Danielle Andersen

-Home Health and Remote Health Monitoring Services Kept One Patient from Making Countless Trips to the Doctor
+Home Health Care and Remote Health Monitoring Services Kept One Patient from Making Countless Trips to the Doctor

 Dale Prechel was a happy, healthy, and active 68-year-old living in Alexandria, Minnesota.
 Retired and married with two daughters and seven grandchildren, he stayed busy, doing things he loved like hunting, traveling, visiting with friends, and even mowing his daughter’s lawn.
 Everything was going well — until he contracted COVID-19 pneumonia.